sogno-platform/proloaf/CONFIGURATION.md

 The time step size is equal to the underlying timeseries data resolution.
 The example files apply day-ahead forecasting in hourly resolution.
-> **_Note:_** A forecast that produces a predicted sequence starting from the forecasting execution time and including the next day, is >=24h, depending on the forecast execution time t.
->E.g. a day-ahead forecast executed at 9 am, shall produce a 40 hour horizon.
+> **_Note:_** A forecast that produces a predicted sequence starting from the forecasting execution time and including the next day, is >=24h, depending on the forecast execution time t, e.g. a day-ahead forecast executed at 9 am, shall produce a 40 hour horizon.

 Following parameters configure the input- and output- sequence length:
 ```json